softcite/software-mentions/doc/description.md

 ![Example of software mention recognition service on PDF](images/screen2.png)

-The text mining process is thus not limited to populating a database, but also offers the possibility to come back to users and show them in context the mentions of softwares.
+The text mining process is thus not limited to populating a database, but also offers the possibility to come back to users and show them in context the mentions of software.

 ## Preliminary results